-Policy Shift Weekly News: our selection of recent analysis on the ecological transition and the post
+Weekly News: our selection of recent analysis on the ecological transition after COVID-19

 Every week, Policy Shift will share a selection of recent articles and publications focused on public policy and innovation.
 This week's theme deals with policy response proposals working towards an ecological economic recovery following the ongoing Covid-19 crisis.